Lingshu Hu Assistant Professor of Business Administration

 Professor Hu joined the faculty of the Williams School in September 2021.
 With a PhD in computational journalism and an MS in computer science, his primary teaching interests include making data analytics accessible to students in the social sciences and helping students master storytelling skills with data analytics and visualization.

 Professor Hu’s research focuses on developing computational methods—such as machine learning, deep learning, and natural language processing—to examine patterns and effects of communication in computer-mediated environments.
-Professor Hu has collaborated with scholars from and applied computational methods in various areas including marketing, management, public relations, social psychology, and political communication.
-He is also an R and Python programmer and develops software to facilitate social science research.
+He also develops R and Python software to facilitate social science research.
+In addition to his research, Professor Hu is serving as the 2024-2025 Vice President of the Social Media Analytics Section at the INFORMS Annual Meeting.

 Education